-The Environment Agency of Iceland (EA), an agency under the Ministry for the Environment, has overall responsibility for the national inventory.
+The Environment Agency of Iceland (EA), an agency under the auspices of the Ministry for the Environment, has overall responsibility for the national inventory.
 EA compiles and maintains the emission inventory and reports to the Convention.
 Figure 1.1 illustrates the flow of information and allocation of responsibilities.